FAOFreitas/exQTL/README.md

 ## Notes on Analysis

-In its simplest implementation, eQTplot takes as input two data frames, one of GWAS summary data and the other of eQTL summary data, with the user specifying the name of the gene to be analyzed, the GWAS trait to be analyzed (useful if the GWAS data contains information on multiple associations, as one might obtain from a Phenome-wide Association Study (PheWAS)), and the tissue type to use for the eQTL analysis.
-Using these inputs, eQTpLot generates a series of plots intuitively illustrating the colocalization of GWAS and eQTL signals in chromosomal space, and the enrichment of and correlation between the candidate gene eQTLs and trait-significant variants.
+In its simplest implementation, exQTL takes as input two data frames, one of GWAS summary data and the other of eQTL summary data, with the user specifying the name of the gene to be analyzed, the GWAS trait to be analyzed (useful if the GWAS data contains information on multiple associations, as one might obtain from a Phenome-wide Association Study (PheWAS)), and the tissue type to use for the eQTL analysis.
+Using these inputs, exQTL generates a series of plots intuitively illustrating the colocalization of GWAS and eQTL signals in chromosomal space, and the enrichment of and correlation between the candidate gene eQTLs and trait-significant variants.
 Additional parameters and data can be supplied, such as pairwise variant LD information, allowing for an even more comprehensive visualization of the interaction between eQTL and GWAS data within a given genomic locus.

 #### Congruence/Incongruence
-One major implementation feature of eQTpLot is the option to divide eQTL/GWAS variants into two groups based on their directions of effect.
+One major implementation feature of exQTL is the option to divide eQTL/GWAS variants into two groups based on their directions of effect.
 If the argument `congruence` is set to TRUE, all variants are divided into two groups: congruous, or those with the same direction of effect on gene expression and the GWAS trait (e.g., a variant that is associated with increased expression of the candidate gene and an increase in the GWAS trait), and incongruous, or those with opposite directions of effect on gene expression and the GWAS trait (e.g., a variant that is associated with increased expression of the candidate gene but a decrease in the GWAS trait).
-The division between congruous and incongruous variants provides a more nuanced view of the relationship between gene expression level and GWAS associations – a variant associated with increased expression of a candidate gene and an increase in a given GWAS trait would seem to be operating through different mechanisms that a variant that is similarly associated with increased expression of the same candidate gene, but a decrease in the same GWAS trait. eQTpLot intuitively visualizes these differences as described below.
+The division between congruous and incongruous variants provides a more nuanced view of the relationship between gene expression level and GWAS associations – a variant associated with increased expression of a candidate gene and an increase in a given GWAS trait would seem to be operating through different mechanisms that a variant that is similarly associated with increased expression of the same candidate gene, but a decrease in the same GWAS trait. exQTL intuitively visualizes these differences as described below.
 This distinction also serves to illuminate important underlying biologic difference between different gene-trait pairs, discriminating between genes that appear to suppress a particular phenotype and those that appear to promote it.

 #### PanTissue and MultiTissue Analysis
 In some instances, it may be of interest to visualize a variant’s effect on candidate gene expression across multiple tissue types, or even across all tissues.
 Such analyses can be accomplished by setting the argument `tissue` to a list of tissues contained within `eQTL.df` *(e.g. c(“Adipose_Subcutaneous”, “Adipose_Visceral”))* for a MultiTissue analysis, or by setting the argument `tissue` to “all” for a PanTissue analysis.
 In a PanTissue analysis, eQTL data across all tissues contained in `eQTL.df` will be collapsed, by variant, into a single pan-tissue eQTL; a similar approach is used in a MultiTissue analysis, but in this case eQTL data will be collapsed, by variant, across only the specified tissues.
-The method by which eQTpLot collapses eQTL data can be specified with the argument `CollapseMethod`, which accepts as input one of four options – “min,” “median,” “mean,” or “meta.”
+The method by which exQTL collapses eQTL data can be specified with the argument `CollapseMethod`, which accepts as input one of four options – “min,” “median,” “mean,” or “meta.”
 By setting `CollapseMethod` to “min” (the default), for each variant the tissue with the smallest eQTL p-value will be selected, such that each variant’s most significant eQTL effect, agnostic of tissue, can be visualized.
 Setting the parameter to “median” or “mean” will visualize the median or mean p-value and NES value for each SNP across all specified tissues.
 Lastly, setting `CollapseMethod` to “meta” will perform a simple sample-size-weighted meta-analysis *(i.e. a weighted Z-test)* for each variant across all specified tissues, visualizing the resultant p-value for each variant.
-It should be noted that this meta-analysis method requires a sample size for each eQTL entry in `eQTL.df`, which should be supplied in an optional column “N.” If sample size numbers are not readily available *(as may be the case if directly downloading cis-eQTL data from the GTEx portal)*, eQTpLot gives the user the option to presume that all eQTL data is derived from identical sample sizes across all tissues – this approach may of course yield inaccurate estimates of a variant’s effect in meta-analysis, but may be useful to the user.
+It should be noted that this meta-analysis method requires a sample size for each eQTL entry in `eQTL.df`, which should be supplied in an optional column “N.” If sample size numbers are not readily available *(as may be the case if directly downloading cis-eQTL data from the GTEx portal)*, exQTL gives the user the option to presume that all eQTL data is derived from identical sample sizes across all tissues – this approach may of course yield inaccurate estimates of a variant’s effect in meta-analysis, but may be useful to the user.